aaronbloomfield/ccc/hws/dex/index.md

 }
 ```

-This function overrides the `afterTokenTransfer()` function in the [ERC20.sol](../tokens/ERC20.sol.html) ([src](../tokens/ERC20.sol)) contract; this "hook" is called any time a token is transferred.
+This function overrides the `_update()` function in the [ERC20.sol](../tokens/ERC20.sol.html) ([src](../tokens/ERC20.sol)) contract; this "hook" is called any time a token is transferred.
 Our overridden function above will first check if the `to` is a contract by checking if it has a non-zero code size; owned accounts always have zero length code.
 It also checks that both addresses are non-zero (`from` is zero on a mint operation, and `to` is zero on a burn operation).
 If it passed those checks, it will attempt to call the `onERC20Received()` function, if it exists; since it's in a try-catch block, nothing happens if it the function does not exist.
 If that function does not exist, then it does nothing (we could have had it revert in the `catch` clause as well).

 The net effect of these two changes is that any time your TokenCC is transferred to a contract, it will attempt to notify that contract that it just received some ERC-20 tokens.